aojeda/headModel/doc/eeglab_hm_plugin.md

 See the documentation for `pop_forwardModel` [here](https://github.com/aojeda/headModel/blob/master/doc/pop_functions.md)

 ### Inverse source estimation (LORETA)
-This option calls the `pop_inverseSolution` function for performing source reconstruction using the LORETA method (see more in the method's official documentation [here](http://www.uzh.ch/keyinst/loreta.htm) and also check out our page [here](https://github.com/aojeda/headModel/blob/master/doc/loreta.md)).
+This option calls the `pop_inverseSolution` function for performing source reconstruction using the LORETA (see it's official documentation [here](http://www.uzh.ch/keyinst/loreta.htm)).

 Source estimation is performed on non-overlaping and consecutive segments of data, trial by trial, thus resulting in a tensor of number of sources (vertices in the cortical surface of the head model) by time points by trials.
-The results are stored in the `EEG.etc.src`, which will contain the following fields:
+This approach was recently validated, in the context of BCI applications, in [this](https://www.ncbi.nlm.nih.gov/pubmed/26415149) paper and elsewhere.
+The results are stored in the `EEG.etc.src`, which contains the following fields:

 * `actFull`: a tensor of number of sources by `EEG.pnts` by `EEG.trials` that contains the source time series,
-* `act`: same as `actFull` but the first dimension is colapsed within ROIs (regions of interest) that correspond to the atlas in the head model, resulting in a tensor of number of ROI by `EEG.pnts` by `EEG.trials` that contains the source time series per ROI,
+* `act`: same as `actFull` but the first dimension is collapsed within ROIs (regions of interest) that correspond to the atlas in the head model, resulting in a tensor of number of ROI by `EEG.pnts` by `EEG.trials` that contains the source time series per ROI,
 * `roi`: cell array of ROI labels.

 See the documentation for `pop_inverseSolution` [here](https://github.com/aojeda/headModel/blob/master/doc/pop_functions.md)